abbreviatedman/react-unit-02-part-1-props/2b-iterating-props/exercise/readme.md

 export default Article;
 ```

-Here is the finished code for App.js
+Here is the finished code for App.jsx

 ```jsx
 import Article from "./Article";